IBM/mi-reinforcement-learning/README.md

 Additionally it depends on the following external libraries:
    * Boost - library of free (open source) peer-reviewed portable C++ source libraries.
    * Eigen - a C++ template library for linear algebra: matrices, vectors, numerical solvers, and related algorithms.
-   * OpenGL - a cross-language, cross-platform application programming interface for rendering 2D and 3D vector graphics.

 Applications
 ------------